-Because migrant students (especially preschool migrant children and dropouts) move frequently, a central function of the MEP has been to reduce the effects of educational disruption on migrant children to improve their educational achievement.
+Because migrant students move frequently, a central function of the MEP has always been to reduce the effects of educational disruption on migrant children to improve their educational achievement.
 MEP projects have developed a wide array of strategies that enable schools that serve the same migrant students to communicate and coordinate with one another.
-In Montana, inter/intrastate collaboration is focused on data collection, transfer, and maintenance through the following activities: (1) year-round Identification and Recruitments (ID&R) and collaboration with sending states; (2) use of the New Generation System (NGS) and the Migrant Student Information Exchange (MSIX) for interstate student record transfer.
+In Montana, inter/intrastate collaboration is focused on data collection, transfer, and maintenance through the following activities: (1) year round Ildentification and Recruitments (ID&R) and collaboration with sending states; (2) use of the New Generation System (NGS) and the Migrant Student Information Exchange (MSIX) for interstate student record transfer.
 Specifically, NGS is a secure, web-based interstate information network that communicates demographic, educational, and health data on migrant students to educators throughout the nation.
-The system allows educators to record the movement of migrant students through the educational process by producing online records of a student's educational progress and health profile, (3) coordination with Achievement in Montana (AIM), Montana's student information system for regular-term students through the EOE Data Analyst; (4) participation and partnerships with MEP Consortium Incentive Grants; (5) participation in the Minnesota Migrant Education Resource Center Consortia; (6) implementation of Montana Project MASTERY, which provides educational resources, statewide ID&R and intrastate collaboration among non-project schools and districts; (7) participation in the National Association of State Directors of Migrant Education and its interstate professional development services; (8) coordination of secondary credit accrual services with counselors and educators in sending states that MEP students are enrolled through participation in the National PASS Association and other such associations, or trainings which focus on interstate collaboration.
+The system allows educators to record the movement of migrant students through the educational process by producing online records of a student's educational progress and health profile.
 Educators can generate a student transfer document to facilitate academic placement as the student transfers schools.
 NGS also allows educators to generate various student-level, management, and OME performance reports.
 NGS users can query, add, and update records on students, enrollments, assessments, special needs, and various health data.
 For academic records, members can add, update, consolidate, or view information on unresolved courses, failed courses, recommended courses, passed courses, academic credits, state graduation plans, and graduation requirements.

 The U.S. Department of Education was mandated by Congress in Section 1308(b) of ESEA, as amended by the No Child Left Behind Act of 2001, to assist states in developing effective methods for the electronic transfer of student records and in determining the number of migratory children in each state.
 Further, it must ensure the linkage of migrant student record systems across the country.
 In accordance with the mandate, the department has implemented MSIX, whose primary mission is to ensure the appropriate enrollment, placement, and accrual of credits for migrant children.
 Montana is fully operational in MSIX and the Montana Migrant System/NGS interfaces with it as well as with the state student data base (AIM) to allow the OPI to complete reports on interstate and intrastate student records.
-Montana is able to provide student data, as required, for the Consolidated State Performance Report (CSPR) and to meet other federal and state data requirements.
-Ongoing training is provided to

-MEP staff throughout the year on all of these systems.
+Montana is able to provide student data, as required, for the Comprehensive State Performance Report (CSPR) and to meet other federal and state data requirements.
+Ongoing training is provided to Montana MEP staff throughout the year on all of these systems.
+(3) coordination with Achievement in Montana (AIM), Montana's student information system for regular-term students through the EOE Data Analyst; (4) participation and partnerships with MEP Consortium Incentive Grants; (5) participation in the Minnesota Migrant Education Resource Center Consortia; (6) implementation of Montana Project MASTERY, which provides educational resources, statewide ID&R and intrastate collaboration among non-project schools and districts; (7) participation in the National Association of State Directors of Migrant Education (NASDME) and its interstate professional development services; (8) coordination of secondary credit accrual services with counselors and educators in sending states in which Montana MEP students are enrolled through participation in the National PASS Association and other such associations, or trainings which focus on interstate collaboration.

-(ESEA section 1304(b)(4)): Describe the State's priorities for the use of Title I, Part C funds, and how such priorities relate to the State's assessment of needs for services in the State.
+3. Use of Funds (ESEA section 1304(b)(4)): Describe the State's priorities for the use of Title I, Part C funds, and how such priorities relate to the State's assessment of needs for services in the State.